unimarkup/specification/README.md

     Paragraph for this sub numbered list

-i.
-Numbered list with roman symbols
+rI.
+Numbered list with roman symbols rI.
-  i.
 Sub numbered list with roman symbols

 a.
 Numbered list with latin symbols
   a.
 Sub numbered list with latin symbols